-Disruption occurs when an incumbent, or more likely an agile & responsive startup, introduces products or services that changes the market.
-This ability to disrupt the marketplace requires the willingness to serve unmet needs and an ability to deliver on short notice.
+Disruption occurs when an incumbent introduces products or services.
+More likely, an agile & responsive startup changes the market.
+This ability to disrupt the marketplace requires the willingness to serve unmet needs.
+It also needs an ability to deliver on short notice.
 Change and agility to respond to changes in the marketplace is key.

-The tech sectors is more likely to benefit from an agile or lean approach (such as LeanUX), which supports multiple iterations and agile thinking throughout the lifecycle of the business, than the nonprofit sector.
-This is because the nonprofit sector is heavily dependent on resources and is considerably less efficient in engaging additional customers than the tech sector.
-Whereas the tech sector has the potential of increasing efficiencies in an effort to roll out a particular product, the service sector often receives diminishing returns in quality as more and more customers are engaged by the same employee.
+The tech sectors benefit more from an agile or lean approach (such as LeanUX).
+This approach supports multiple iterations and agile thinking throughout the business lifecycle.
+It is more advantageous for tech than the nonprofit sector.
+The nonprofit sector is heavily dependent on resources.
+It is considerably less efficient in engaging additional customers than the tech sector.
+The tech sector can increase efficiencies to roll out a particular product.
+However, the service sector often experiences diminishing returns in quality.
+This occurs as more and more customers are engaged by the same employee.
 Ratios of staff to customers are often considerably lower in the nonprofit industry.

-The initial stages of disruption are leaner for technology driven projects than nonprofit sector driven projects which require considerably far more resources.
+The initial stages of disruption are leaner for technology driven projects.
+Nonprofit sector driven projects require considerably far more resources.
 This does not mean that a lean or agile methodology is not useful in executing nonprofit projects.
-Iterative validation of the customer requirements and service specifications has always been central to individualized service delivery in the nonprofit sector.
-It requires ongoing communication, teaming, and modification of nonprofit specifications in order to insure the service are meaningful, relevant, and useful to the customers.
+Iteratively validating customer requirements is crucial.
+Service specifications are vital for individualized service delivery in the nonprofit sector.
+Ongoing communication is required.
+Teaming and modifying nonprofit specifications are necessary as well.
+These steps ensure the service is meaningful, relevant, and useful to the customers.
 But the nonprofit industry has more difficulty creating full system changes.

 When applying LeanUX or more agile methodologies in order to avert disruption the following nonprofit organization challenges must be addressed: